Your guide to the sandwich generation

 - Claiming the right benefits for you.
 If you’re spending more than 35 hours a week caring for someone, you may also qualify for Carer's Allowance.
 You need to meet certain criteria in terms of how much other income you have.
 You can check your eligibility on the government website(www.gov.uk opens in a new tab).

 One of the conclusions that many take away from the experience of being a sandwich carer is that they don’t want to leave their children in a similar position.

 One of the most important things you can do to support your children is to put financial plans in place to pay for your care if you need it.
 It’s also worth beginning to have conversations about what you’d like and how your care might be managed in later life while you’re still in the early years of retirement.

 If you have a pension and you own your own house, you should have options that provide enough money to fund your own care – but planning ahead can reduce the cost and the burden on your children.

 If you don’t live near any family, it’s important to think about whether you’ll have the support you need in later life if you stay where you are.
 It’s easier to plan and follow through with house moves while you’re in the earlier phases of retirement – and to build a network of friends who can support you, as well as family.

 It almost goes without saying that living a healthy lifestyle is another important choice you can make to reduce the chances of you needing lots of help and support in later life.
 Those who are physically active and eat well are more likely to stay well and live independent lives for longer.
-You can find tips about eating better and living a healthier lifestyle on the NHS website https://www.nhs.uk/live-well/eat-well/eight-tips-for-healthy-eating/.
+For some ideas, read our guides on eating healthily after 50 and exercising after 50.